cherts/pgscv/README.md

 - exposes metrics through the HTTP `/metrics` endpoint in [Prometheus metrics exposition format](https://prometheus.io/docs/concepts/data_model/).

 **IMPORTANT NOTES**
-This project is a continuation of the development of the original pgSCV by [Lesovsky Alexey](https://github.com/lesovsky)
+This project is a continuation of the development of the original pgSCV by [Alexey Lesovsky](https://github.com/lesovsky)

 ### Features
 - **Supported services:** support collecting metrics of PostgreSQL and Pgbouncer.